aie0/vechain-migration/README.md

 ## Testing

 Unit tests were created for all classes, testing basic happy flow scenarios and some edge cases.
 Can be executed by: ```npx hardhat test```

+### Supported scripts

+There are several supported scripts inside *project.json*:

+- build - to compile the project

+- test - to run the tests